 “It’s your inheritance,” she reminded Amy and me.
 “I want you to always have a place on the Cape.”

-In case she didn’t find a tenant right away, I took a part-time job to supplement my freelance writing income so that my husband and I could help with her expenses.
+In case she didn’t find a tenant right away, I took a part-time job to supplement my freelance writing income so my husband and I could help with her expenses.
 Eight years later I still have the job, but the condo is long gone.
 Within four months of moving to Milwaukee, no tenant had materialized, and Mom feared one wouldn’t.
 The decision was made to sell.
 Pointing out that she’d always promised to pass the condo on to Amy and me was an exercise in futility.

 The truth was, living where I did meant I couldn’t make much use of the condo.
 As for Amy, she couldn’t afford the travel or time off work.
 We’d have wound up renting it out full time, which meant we wouldn’t have been able to spend summers there anyway.